aav7fl/website-legacy/_posts/2016-05-01-ocarina-of-time-n64-save-transfer-guide.markdown

 ## Required tools:

 -  Linux Mint (live CD will work too)
-   - You can choose whatever you’d like, but the tutorial steps may not match with other Linux distros.
+   - You can choose whatever Linux distro you would like, but the tutorial steps may not match with other Linux distros.
 - A Working Nintendo 64 (and controller)
    - It would be best if you could connect this to a TV so you can see the screen.
 Although I guess if someone makes a TASBot, you wouldn’t need a TV for it.
 - 8 MB Expansion Pak